switchablenorms/DeepFashion_Try_On/README.md

 The use of this software is RESTRICTED to **non-commercial research and educational purposes**.

 ## Citation
-If you use our code or models in your research, please cite with:
+If you use our code or models or the offered baseline results in your research, please cite with:
 ```
 @InProceedings{Yang_2020_CVPR,
 author = {Yang, Han and Zhang, Ruimao and Guo, Xiaobao and Liu, Wei and Zuo, Wangmeng and Luo, Ping},